 How do I use this guide?

-The dropdown menu at the top of this guide can be used to learn more about print and electronic resources and how to properly create MLA citations for a Works Cited list.
+The menu at the left of this guide can be used to learn more about print and electronic resources and how to properly create MLA citations for a Works Cited list.
 There are also links throughout this guide to tools, books and other resources to help you properly format an entire MLA formatted paper.

 MLA LibGuide created by Lia Thomas, Librarian 1/10